Fusion Quivers: Introduction

 \paragraph{Fusion quiver}

-By a fusion quiver, we mean a quiver $Q$ with a rigid monoidal structure on the category of modules $\mod(Q)$, such that those modules for which all arrows act trivially form a rigid monoidal subcategory $\Cat{A}_{Q}$.
+As fusion quiver we define a quiver $Q$ with a rigid monoidal structure on the category of modules $\mod(Q)$, such that those modules for which all arrows act trivially form a rigid monoidal subcategory $\Cat{A}_{Q}$.
 It follows that $\Cat{A}_{Q}$ is a multi-fusion category.

 As main result we show that a Drinfeld quiver is a fusion quiver: \begin{theorem-n}(Theorem \ref{thm:ten-quiv}) Let $\Cat{A}$ be a multi-fusion category and $z \in \cent(\Cat{A})$.
 The Drinfeld quiver $Q_{z}$ has a rigid monoidal structure $\qoti$.
 The fusion $\qoti$ of modules $(a,f)$ and $(b,g)$ of $\mod(Q_{z})$ is in graphical terms the module $(a \otimes b, f \qoti g)$ with